top of page

 Group of people with different body shapes

-Focusing On BMI Ignores Behaviors
+Focusing On BMI Ignores Behaviours

 women working out with exercise ball yellow background